-A highly critical remote code execution vulnerability was recently discovered in Drupal CMS core settings, and users running Drupal are highly encouraged to upgrade immediately.
-One area Drupal is lacking is the ability to update or upgrade from its admin dashboard.
+A highly critical remote code execution vulnerability was recently discovered in Drupal CMS core settings, and Drupal users are highly encouraged to upgrade immediately.
+However, Drupal cannot update or upgrade from its admin dashboard.

-Upgrading Drupal is the easiest method available, and this post is going to show students and new users how to easily upgrade Drupal CMS.
+Upgrading Drupal is the easiest method available, and this post will show students and new users how to upgrade Drupal CMS easily.

 To upgrade Drupal, continue with the steps below: